 Why does Woodrow Mercer need to collect and store personal data?

-In order for us to provide you the best recruitment service we need to collect personal data.
+In order for us to provide you with the best recruitment service, we need to collect personal data.
 In any event, we are committed to ensuring that the information we collect and use is appropriate for the purpose outlined below, and does not constitute an invasion of your privacy.